bramz/sceptre/README.md

 # sceptre
 A Python discord bot reworked and updated.
-Derived from [Apophis](https://github.com/packetfire/apophis)
+Derived from [Apophis](https://github.com/packetfire/apophis), in hopes to never have to write another discord bot!

 ## Dependencies
 * Docker along with `docker-compose`